-To celebrate the opening of COLA 2019, experience a special performance of Katie Grinnan’s 5 Seconds of Dreaming, played by musicians Kozue Matsumoto and Eugene Moon.
+To celebrate the opening of COLA 2019, participants were invited to experience a special performance of Katie Grinnan’s 5 Seconds of Dreaming, played by musicians Kozue Matsumoto and Eugene Moon.

-After previous iterations at the Los Angeles Municipal Art Gallery and Commonwealth and Council, Grinnan’s project culminates with this final version in COLA 2019.
-The undulating forms of these wooden sculptures are adapted from EEG diagrams recording the artist’s brain activity during sleep and are arranged to mirror the hemispheres of the brain.
-Milled using a CNC machine, the sculptures’ digital means of production stands in contrast to their tactile, canyon-like wooden surfaces.
-Grinnan stringed each wooden piece to produce an instrument designed to be tuned, played and interpreted by musicians, thus expressing the artist’s thoughts in musical form.
+After previous iterations at the Los Angeles Municipal Art Gallery and Commonwealth and Council, Grinnan’s project culminated with this final version in COLA 2019.
+The undulating forms of these wooden sculptures were adapted from EEG diagrams recording the artist’s brain activity during sleep and were arranged to mirror the hemispheres of the brain.
+Milled using a CNC machine, the sculptures’ digital means of production stood in contrast to their tactile, canyon-like wooden surfaces.
+Grinnan strung each wooden piece to produce an instrument designed to be tuned, played and interpreted by musicians, thus expressing the artist’s thoughts in musical form.

 About Katie Grinnan

 Katie Grinnan received MFA from UCLA in 1999.
 She has had solo exhibitions at The Whitney Museum of American Art at Altria, ACME gallery, Brennan and Griffin, Diverse Works, the Hammer Museum, LAXART and most recently at Commonwealth and Council.
 Group exhibitions include the 2004 Whitney Biennial at the Whitney Museum of American Art, Real World: The Dissolving Space of Experience at Modern Art Oxford, and The Artist Museum at MOCA.
 Public collections include MOCA, the Hammer Museum, and LACMA.
 Awards include a Guggenheim fellowship and a Pollock-Krasner grant.
 She is an assistant professor at California State University, Long Beach.